stas-kh/ngx-mock-provider/README.md

 MockProvider({ provider: UserService, methods: ['getUserInfo'] })
 ```

-In case you need to have some methods mocked but another ones need to have own implementation you could specify them in the specific property called `overwrite`:
+In case some methods should be just mocked but another ones need to have your own mocked implementation you could specify them in property `overwrite`:
 ```
 MockProvider({
   provider: UserService,